Moat Community College

 Moat Community College is a coeducational secondary school in Highfields, near the city centre of Leicester, England.

 History

-The school was opened in 1980 as an amalgamation of two local schools, Moat Boys School in Melbourne Road, Highfields, Leicester, and Moat Girls School in Ventnor Street, Spinney Hill, Leicester.
+The school was opened in 1980 as an amalgamation of two local schools, Moat Boys School in Maidstone road, Highfields, Leicester, and Moat Girls School in Ventnor Street, Spinney Hill, Leicester.
 The current college building is built on the site of the old Hillcrest Hospital, in Maidstone Road, Highfields.

 In the college's first year, due to building work not being completed, the college was divided over three sites, thus: